oikonomopo/electron-deep-linking-mac-win/README.md

 # Produce installer
 npm run dist
 ```
-After running the installer (at electron-deep-linking-osx/dist/), you can try to open 'electron-deep-linking-osx' app with deep linking, by entering ```myapp://param``` at Safari address-bar.
+After running the installer (at electron-deep-linking-mac-win/dist/), you can try to open 'electron-deep-linking-mac-win' app with deep linking, by entering ```myapp://param``` at Safari address-bar.

 ## License